OR

 - When the button clicks, using the

-event handler, we dispatch an action usingdispacth(increment)
+onClickevent handler, we dispatch an action usingdispacth(increment)ordispacth(increment).

-The dispatched action is then reduced by the corresponding Reducer function in counterSlice.js
+The dispatched action is then reduced by the corresponding Reducer function in counterSlice.js, and the component will re-render with the new state.

 Summary